KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/letterb0xed.rst

      - Switch
      - Makes the black borders transparent
    * - Border Width
-     - Integer
+     - Percent
-     - Set the border width in pixel
+     - Set the border width as percent of half the vertical resolution.
+If you set it to 100%, there is no room for the picture.

 .. https://youtu.be/9Ldjt0QZPzs